There’s something magical about a basic one-pan dish.

 What’s the deal with orzo?

 Orzo is a variety of pasta that’s very small.
 It looks like rice, but it’s pasta.
+This recipe is also one of five other orzo meals in the WWL Program, as this meal template so popular!

 You can find gluten-free varieties in some stores.
 If you can’t find a gluten free type, then you can absolutely replace it with quinoa or another small pasta such as farfalle, rotini or penne.
 Just note you might need to follow the serving size on the box to get the pasta to liquid ratio correct and it may be harder to cook it all in one pan.